-Both are the same macros and so both will achieve the same results in your body composition.
+Both are the same macros and will achieve the same results in your body composition.

-Essentially, to change your body you can eat whatever you want so long as you hit your macro goals.
-This was demonstrated in the twinkie diet.
+Flexible dieting allowsyou to eat whatever you want so long as you hit your macro goals.

-The most important tool in weight loss is understanding that a calorie deficit is necessary for losing weight.
+The basis of all weight loss is this: A calorie deficit is necessary for losing weight.

-Although quality is still important, quantity is the greater determining factor in weight loss or gain.
-If you’re not in a calorie deficit you can eat all the “good foods” you want and go nowhere.
+Quality is important, but quantity is the determining factor in weight loss or gain.
+If you’re not in a calorie deficit, you can eat all the “good foods” you want and go nowhere.

 Flexible dieting is just that: Flexible.

-By allowing yourself flexibility you can join in on meals with families and friends, so long as you keep track of what you’re eating.
+You can join in on meals with families and friends, so long as you track what you’re eating.

-I had such an unhealthy view of eating and because of that I never really stuck to anything long enough to get results.
+I had such an unhealthy view of eating, and I never really stuck to anything long enough to get results.

-Flexible Dieting is the first thing that I’ve been stick to consistently over a long period of time.
-From my research and experience, it seems to kill the “Diet, Binge” cycle many of us have found ourselves on.
+Flexible dieting is the first thing I’ve been able to stick to over a long period.
+It seems to kill the “diet, binge” cycle many of us have found ourselves on.

-Because you can eat whatever you want (in moderation) it’s more mentally & emotionally sustainable.
+Because you can eat whatever you want (in moderation), it’s mentally and emotionally sustainable.

 2. Count Your Macros